unni-krishnan-95/copy/_posts/2016-10-20-vulnhub-sick-os1.md

 User-agent: () { :;}; echo something>/var/www/html/new_file
 ```

-This would then create a file called __new\_file__ that the attacker could use to their advantage.
+This command would create a file called __new\_file__, which an attacker could use to their advantage.
 So, since we now know that __cgi-bin/status__ is exploitable, and we know "how" to exploit it, let go ahead and do so!

 We will be leveraging the [cURL](https://curl.haxx.se/docs/manpage.html) command for this vulnerability.
 This way we can send edited User-Agent header information that will be accepted by the CGI's Bash environment.